hellohaptik/docs_haptik/docs/agent-chat/teams.md

 ![Queue capacity 1](assets/case_1.png)

+The Queue capacity card here helps a Team Lead realise the need for agents i.e. for under capacity scenario, the TLs and let some agents go offline.
+And in case a Team goes over capacity, TLs can call upon agents to be online.

 Check the image above.
 Here, you get a sense of the following metrics -

 1. Chat handling capacity: This is a %age value that signifies if your team capacity is ideal or your team cannot handle the current incoming chat volume.
 For example, if the number value is in red and the copy states `over capacity`, it means the chat volume supercedes the available online agents' capacity

 2. Chats waiting to be taken: Total number of chats in queue i.e. all users waiting in pending state

 3. Total Slots: Total concurrency of each online agent in the team.
 Say, if a team had 4 agents with each having a concurrency of 3.
 The total available slots for the team would be 12.

 > Note: The Online agents' ratio tells you the number of agents online by total number of agents in a given team.